Suletta-Majo/combpartpy/README.md

 *****.part0~99.py
 put this combpartpy.py same directory and run
 this program create combined copy those files in one and run the program.
-part0 is basefile,other files [from and import] not copy
+part0 is basefile,Do not copy the from and import statements of the contents of other files

 note
 It's not a well-designed program,